 A lot of patients and healthcare workers at CHI Franciscan’s St. Joseph’s Hospital in Tacoma say they’re not getting any help at all.
 Instead, workers are told not to mention charity care, to pressure patients without insurance to pay up-front and to shame them when they can’t.
 This is in spite of the fact that Washington State has a law that requires hospitals to provide charity care and screen patients to see if they’re eligible.

 That’s right.
-One of those “Christian” non-profits the GOP claims to love was doing everything they can to weasel out of helping people in the community they’re supposed to be helping.
+One of those “Christian” non-profits the GOP loves so much was doing everything they can to weasel out of helping people in the community they’re supposed to be helping.

 There must have been a lot of complaints against St. Joseph’s and CHI Franciscan.
 In September, Washington State Attorney General Bob Ferguson slapped them with a lawsuit, according to The News Tribune.
 At a press conference, Ferguson explained: